e-clearing-net/OCHP/OCHP.md

 ### GetChargePointList.req

 This contains the field definition of the GetChargePointList.req sent by a partner's system to the CHS.
-No fields are defined.
+No fields are defined but it's recommended to use pagination.
 (It's a NSP message)

 ### GetChargePointList.conf